kh4rit/kharit.blog/_posts/sap/2020-06-20-announcing-sap-how-podcast.md

 - Video is split horisontally in 2 parts: my facecam and facecam for my guest.
 Sometimes I will switch to screenshare to show some representations of what we are currently discussing (e.g. SAP webpage with release notes).
 - Less than hour long.
+I believe the podcast should end as soon as we are out of topics to discuss or at one hour mark.